Download Full Text (687 KB)

 Computed Tomography (CT) of the abdomen and pelvis revealed a splenic artery pseudoaneurysm, with cross-sectional area of 5.8 x 5.6 cm, and intra-abdominal fluid collections consistent with hemoperitoneum.
 The patient received transfusion of packed red blood cells and resuscitation with intravenous crystalloids.
 He subsequently underwent selective splenic artery arteriogram and coil embolization with resolution of pseudoaneurysm filling and extravasation.
 The following day, exploratory laparotomy with hematoma evacuation and intra-abdominal washout was performed.
 The patient was given the Haemophilus influenzae type B, pneumococcal, and meningococcal vaccines and discharged.

-Sanapati, Jaya MD; Desai, Parth R. MD; Barber, Locke W. DO; Frunzi, Johnathan; and Lee, Timothy MD, "Giant Splenic Artery Pseudoaneurysm Rupture Presenting as Hemorrhagic Shock" (2020).
-West Florida Division Virtual Research Day.
+Sanapati, Jaya; Desai, Parth R.; Barber, Locke W.; Frunzi, Johnathan; and Lee, Timothy, "Giant Splenic Artery Pseudoaneurysm Rupture Presenting as Hemorrhagic Shock" (2020).
+West Florida Division Virtual Research Day 2020.
 17.